googleapis/release-please-action/README.md

 workflows.

 The `release-please-action` has the outputs `major`, `minor`, and `release_created` to facilitate this.
-These outputs can bey used conditionally, like so:
+These outputs can be used conditionally, like so:

 ```yaml